-Doctors of Osteopathic Medicine, or DOs, are one of the fasting-growing segments of health care professionals in the U.S. It is estimated that there will be more than 100,000 DOs in practice by 2016.
+Doctors of Osteopathic Medicine, or DOs, are one of the fasting-growing segments of health care professionals in the U.S.

 Our Unique Approach

 From their first days of training, DOs learn to look at the whole person, listening and partnering with their patients to help them get healthy and stay well.